Cleveland Medical Malpractice Attorney

-I have served the residents of Cleveland and most Southern Ohio cities as a medical malpractice attorney for 40 Years.
-I’ve helped many injured victims and their families, but often encountered many patients who were told by health care professionals that their injuries were unavoidable.
+I have been a medical malpractice lawyer for the residents of Cleveland and throughout Ohio for more than 40 Years.
+I’ve helped hundreds of injured victims and their families, but often encountered many patients who were told by health care professionals that their injuries were unavoidable.

 Statistically, over 1.3 million people per year are injured by hospital malpractice, physician errors, or incidents leading to medical negligence claims.
 The Journal of the American Medical Association reports that approximately 225,000 wrongful deaths occur every year due to medical malpractice.

 Most shocking about these numbers is that less than 10% of all medical malpractice claims are ever pursued.
 Many victims of medical negligence and malpractice never bring a claim, and they never exercise the right to be compensated for their injuries.

 Don’t be a silent victim.
 Call me, and if I decide to take your case “I’ll Make Them Pay!®”

 I have two goals in representing you and your family in a medical malpractice claim.

 First, I will help you get the compensation you need for medical bills, lost wages, and pain and suffering.